lilkev12345/Hack-Snapchat-Account-with-AI/README.md

 ## 🎯 Overview

-**Snapchat Password Security Assessment Tool** is an advanced utility designed to demonstrate the risks of weak passwords and educate users about cybersecurity threats.
-It simulates real-world attack vectors to test password strength.
+**Snapchat Password Security Assessment Tool** is an advanced security testing tool designed to demonstrate the vulnerabilities of weak passwords and educate users about cybersecurity threats.
+This tool performs comprehensive password strength testing using multiple attack vectors that real-world hackers employ.

 ### 🎓 Educational Purpose

 - Demonstrate real-world hacking techniques for security awareness.
-- Test the security strength of your own Snapchat account.
+- Test your own account security strength.
-- Educate about password vulnerabilities.
+- Educate about password vulnerability.
-- Training for security professionals.
+- Security professional training.

 ---